JakubSzuber/test-project/README.md

 write something about which and how Gitops deployment models ware implemented (push-base and pull-based)

-write something about which git branching strategy is used in this repo (probably feature branches)
+write something about which git branching strategy is used in this repo (probably feature branches and/or forking reporitory....)

 create github kanban "Project" and write about it on readme